pauly00n/hidden-studios-app/README.md

 To forecast the data, I went for a simple time series seasonality model to accurately forecast how usage will look.
 This is much better than typical linear regression especially for ongoing user data, as we're able to capture recurring patterns in our prediction (i.e lower usage during school hours, late at night, more on weekends, etc).

+The app isn't as fully fleshed out as it could be, but it has all the necessary fundamentals to expand into a full blown product whenever required.